 - prevent oil pollution

-- stop or minimize oil outflow when a damage to the ship or its requirements occurs
+- stop or minimize oil outflow when damage to the ship or its requirements occurs

-- stop or minimize oil outflow when a operational spill occurs in excess of the quantity or instantaneous rate permitted under the present Convention
+- stop or minimize oil outflow when an operational spill occurs in excess of the quantity or instantaneous rate permitted under the present Convention

 In the absence of such a list or listed focal point for a single country/ Coastal State, the Master should contact by the quickest available means